-If you are coming to Avignon from within Europe, particularly the UK, flying directly into the Avignon airport is a good option as you’ll find regular flights from Southampton, Birmingham and London City via FlyBe.
-However, if you are coming from somewhere outside of Europe, it is better to fly into a larger international airport and connect to Avignon.
+If you are coming to Avignon from within Europe, particularly the UK, flying directly into the Avignon Airport (AVN) is a good option as you’ll find regular flights from Southampton, Birmingham and London City via FlyBe.
+However, if you are coming from somewhere outside of Europe, it is better to fly into a larger international airport first and connect to Avignon.

-It is important to be aware that while flying directly to Avignon saves you a train transfer, the airport is located about 10 km outside of the city, and there are no direct shuttles or buses to the city center.
-From the airport it is necessary to take a taxi that can cost you upwards of 25 euros for a 15-minute ride.
+The Local line 22 from Avignon (airport) to Avignon TGV (the train station) is the way to get into town.
+It is important to be aware that while flying directly to Avignon saves you a train transfer, the airport is located about 10 km outside of the city, and there are infrequent buses to the city center.
+Otherwise, it is necessary to take a taxi from the airport that can cost you upwards of 25 euros for a 15-minute ride.
 However, this fare could change drastically depending on the time of day or season, as could availability of taxis.
-You can check rates at Taxi-Avignon and it may be necessary to call (+33(0)4 90 82 20 20) upon your arrival.

 If you choose to fly into Paris, or if you’re starting your holiday with a visit to the City of Light, you will find direct trains to Avignon from Paris Charles De Gaulle Airport TGV station or the Gare de Lyon.
 Paris’s major train station, Gare de Lyon, is centrally located and easily accessible via Public Transportation or taxi.
 If you plan to fly into Paris and depart for Avignon the same day, you have the added convenience of heading directly to Avignon from the Paris Charles De Gaulle Airport TGV station.
 The Paris-Avignon train runs on TGV France’s high-speed rail, operated by SNCF, making the duration of the trip around 3 hours.
 Because it is a regular line with trains running all day long, you’ll be able to choose from a number of departures.
-With advanced planning, you can get a train ticket from 45 euros at Voyages-SNCF (if you are in the US you may be redirected to RailEurope to book).
+With advanced planning, you can get a train ticket from 45 euros at Oui-SNCF.
 Be warned that many pre-purchased tickets are nonrefundable, and make sure you select the correct train station when booking.
 Please note that you can easily purchase your ticket at the station as well, except during summer’s peak travel season.